apurv1012/Automated-Real-time-security-system/README.md

-The proposed system aims to solve these problems by providing realtime alerts to the owner using the internet, and to solve the identification problem through the use of computer vision to build up and log a comprehensive face database based on access and breaches into the property
+The proposed system aims to solve these problems by providing realtime alerts to the owner using the internet, and to solve the identification problem through the use of computer vision to build up and log a comprehensive face database based on access and breaches into the property.